teamextension/updatedep/actions/SUGGEST-TESTS.md

 Display AI suggested tests for a given dependency.
 ### How It Works:
 ####
-For the specified dependency, ask AI to generate a list of things for test planning.
+For the specified dependency, ask AI to generate a list of ideas for test planning.
 The --dependency parameter is required.